FilipinDuMods/msTOgh2-2.0/README.md

 ## Validator

 Function inside the script that checks local events to avoid erros and crashes, made by Naonemeu *https://github.com/naonemeu*
-If there are any problems with your MIDI related to local events, the script will show a warning in the prompt at the end of each individual MIDI conversion.
+If there is any problems with your MIDI related to local events, the script will show a warning in the prompt at the end of each individual MIDI conversion.

 ## Animation Tutorials